VaddeVignesh/Vignesh_Fresher_Training_Tasks_Repo/Task_8_GenAI Chatbot using local documents (RAG pipeline)/Readme.md

 | **Language** | Python 3.10+ |

 ---

 ## Conclusion

-- AskMyPDF RAGBOT bridges the gap between static PDFs and interactive knowledge retrieval.
+- **Gen AI RAG Chat Bot using Local Documents** bridges the gap between static PDFs and interactive knowledge retrieval.
-It transforms the way users interact with documents — replacing manual scrolling and searching with intelligent, conversational exploration.
+  It transforms how users interact with documents — replacing manual scrolling and searching with intelligent, conversational exploration.

-- This project showcases how RAG pipelines combined with LLMs can turn ordinary document reading into an AI-powered discovery experience.
+- This task demonstrates how RAG pipelines combined with LLMs can turn ordinary document reading into an AI-powered discovery experience.
   In short, it’s not just a chatbot — it’s a personal document analyst built to make complex reading effortless.

+---

 ## Future Work